linusX1402/Bean/README.md

 # BeanCounter
-An App to. count Beans
+An App to count Beans 🫘